Skip to content

 Fully loaded cost of a meeting in attendee hourly rates times time

-Calculate the true cost of meetings by multiplying attendees by hourly rates and time to see what unnecessary meetings really cost.
+Total cost of a meeting by multiplying attendees by hourly rates and duration — see what unnecessary meetings really cost in payroll terms.

 What this tool does